 The iGaming industry is a dynamic and ever changing one—particularly when it comes to affiliate marketing.
 We've seen many types of affiliates enter the industry and ultimately not be able to stay afloat because of several different factors.
 On the other hand, we also saw many affiliates experience success and growth over the years.
 From our experience, it looks like there was one major commonality between them all: they were able to keep up with industry trends and adapt.

 Below, Erica Anderson discusses major trends observed in the iGaming space in 2019, in addition to expectations for 2020.
 The full article is available online at iGB Affiliate.
 We’re also presenting the article here in two parts, with the first part available below.
-Stay tuned for the second part which will come out next week.
+You can read the second part here.

 With the rise of digitisation, affiliate marketing practitioners have access to new tools which support operators and affiliates in maintaining relevancy by delivering enhanced user experiences.
 A deeper assessment of marketing strategies, technology and industry developments can further aid affiliate managers in positioning their clients for success.
 Heading into 2020, attention must be paid to trends influencing iGaming’s shifting landscape, as well as tactics that directly contribute to improving products and responsiveness to consumer needs.